vishaltanwar96/iTrack/README.md

 - [ ] Migrate all email related tasks from APIs to celery
 - [ ] Support attachments in tasks
 - [ ] Create a issue tracker app for testing of projects
+- [ ] Add From Email in all the email communications